 IESC is a U.S.-based nonprofit organization operating in Vietnam pursuant to an operating license issued by the People's Aid Coordinating Committee.
 It implements the USAID Linkages for Small and Medium Enterprises (USAID LinkSME) project under a contract with USAID.
-Click <a href="https://example.com/here-formation-no-new-marked-links-new-mark
+Click here for more information.

 The USAID LinkSME project supports the Government of Vietnam (GVN) in its efforts to develop, adopt, and implement policy and regulatory reforms to provide a more favorable environment for small and medium enterprises (SMEs).
-The lead agency for the project's work on enabling the business environment is the Administrative Procedures Control Agency (APCA) under the Office of the Government (OOG).
-USAID LinkSME also works with business support organizations (BSOs) and the GVN to improve the performance of SMEs and integrate them into lead firm supply chains.
+It also works with business support organizations (BSOs) and the GVN to improve the performance of SMEs and integrate them into lead firm supply chains.
 The lead agency for the project's work with BSOs and SMEs is the Agency for Enterprise Development (AED) under the Ministry of Planning and Investment (MPI).